Jester: Jester's privilege

 Jester's privilege is the ability and right of a jester to talk and mock freely without being punished.
-As an acknowledgement of this right, the court jester had symbols denoting their status and protection under the law: the crown (cap and bells) and scepter (marotte), mirroring the royal crown and scepter wielded by a monarch.
+As an acknowledgement of this right, the court jester had symbols denoting their status and protection under the law.
+The crown (cap and bells) and sceptre (marotte) mirrored the royal crown and sceptre wielded by a monarch.

 Martin Luther used jest in many of his criticisms against the Catholic Church.
 In the introduction to his To the Christian Nobility of the German Nation, he calls himself a court jester, and, later in the text, he explicitly invokes the jester's privilege when saying that monks should break their chastity vows.

-Natural vs artificial fools

-There are two major groups when it comes to defining fools: artificial fools and natural fools.
-Natural fools consisted of people who were deemed "mentally defective," or as having a "deficiency in their education, experience or innate capacity for understanding," and stood as someone for the rest of society to laugh at.
-This policy was not generally criticized during its time.
-Groups of people even saw this act as a positive one, as these "natural" comedians were not typically able to have a job or earn any sort of living on their own.
-The second group, artificial fools, is what most people in modern times imagine when they hear the word "jester": someone who comes up with witty and original jokes in order to entertain a royal court.
-The main difference between the two groups is that a natural fool's comedy is not done intentionally while an artificial fool's is.

 Political significance

-Scholar David Carlyon has cast doubt on the "daring political jester", calling historical tales "apocryphal", and concluding that "popular culture embraces a sentimental image of the clown; writers reproduce that sentimentality in the jester, and academics in the Trickster", but it "falters as analysis".

-Jesters could also give bad news to the King that no one else would dare deliver.
-In 1340, when the French fleet was destroyed at the Battle of Sluys by the English, Phillippe VI's jester told him the English sailors "don't even have the guts to jump into the water like our brave French".
+Jesters could give bad news to the King that no one else would dare deliver.
+In 1340, when the English navy destroyed a French fleet at the Battle of Sluys, Philip VI of France's jester told him the English sailors "don't even have the guts to jump into the water like our brave French".